 This works both ways.
 In other words, when your customer or partner organisation communicates with you in their own language, the kind of rough approximation of the meaning of that communication which is provided by machine translation will rarely be sufficient.
 Whatever one’s line of business, accuracy is extremely important.
 This is particularly relevant when it comes to orders, instructions, contracts and other critical documents.

-There are Endless Amusing Examples of Poor Machine Translation.
+Amusing Examples of Poor Machine Translation.

 The following are taken from the Lingualinx blog :